Pirates vs. Twins Player Props Betting Odds

-Player prop bet options for Carlos Correa, Bryan Reynolds and others are listed when the Minnesota Twins host the Pittsburgh Pirates at Target Field on Friday (first pitch at 8:10 PM ET).
+Player prop bet odds for Carlos Correa, Bryan Reynolds and others are listed when the Minnesota Twins host the Pittsburgh Pirates at Target Field on Saturday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!